 So want to give it a go.
 How?

-If you look at the back of your current machine and it has a VGA and a DVI socket then it probably supports two monitors already.
-(To generalize the same is true if there are two video connectors of any sort on the back of your PC.)
+If you look at the back of your current machine and it has a DVI socket and an HDMI (or VGA if its a bit older) then it probably supports two monitors already.
+To generalize the same is true if there are two video connectors of any sort on the back of your PC.
 You simply need an additional cable fo the correct sort and, of course, an additional monitor.

 In principle when you plug in the additional monitor it will be recognised and you will have the option of configuring it to provide and extended desktop.